Cell Culture Facility

 SERVICES

-Provide trainning and consultancy to all the facility's users
+The Cell Culture Facilty also provides trainning and consultancy to all the facility's users.

 Facility Manager